RayHightower/rayhightower.github.octo-broken/source/_posts/2014-06-30-node-dot-js-prep-for-openrov.markdown

 categories: [ IoT, Node.js, OpenROV ]
 ---
 {% imgcap right /images/nodejs-white.png %}
 [OpenROV is an underwater robot](/blog/2014/06/16/citizen-science-with-openrov/) controlled through a web browser.
-The server-side of the web app is written in Node.js, and it runs on a BeagleBone Black inside the OpenROV.
+The server-side of the web app is written in Node.js, running on a BeagleBone Black inside the OpenROV.

 You don't need to know Node.js on order to use pilot an OpenROV.
 And you don't need to do anything in this article to make your OpenROV work.
 But if you’re the kind of maker who likes to dig deep into a project, you might want to explore Node.js.
 <!--more-->